-This is a love story between an artist and the rolling plains of western North Dakota.
+This is a love story between an artist and the vast expanses and rolling plains of North Dakota.

-Bro Halff is a painter and poet, who’s spent much of the last three decades using a paintbrush to make his visions of the state everlasting.
+Bro Halff is a painter and poet, who has spent much of the last three decades using a paintbrush to bring his visions of North Dakota to life.”

-“The land is so beautiful, so infinite, and it’s just, it’s a land that speaks to promise; of hope.
-And the people are the kindest people I’ve ever met anywhere I’ve lived,” Halff shared.
+“The land is so beautiful, so infinite, and… it’s a land that speaks to promise; of hope.
+And the people are the kindest people I’ve ever met, anywhere I’ve lived,” Halff shared.

 The artist/writer visited the Peace Garden State for the first time 28 years ago.
 Now, it’s his home.